 Alex works in two main styles, depending on the intended audience.
-The first is light and sketchy, with her pencil drawing showing through for a hand-made feel.
+The first is light and sketchy, with the pencil drawing showing through for a hand-made feel.
 Her second style is darker and heavier.
-Alex imagines being a small spectator inside the body, like in the film The Fantastic Voyage, where the surroundings can be like an alien landscape.
+Alex imagines being a small spectator inside the body, like in the film The Fantastic Voyage, where the surroundings are like an alien landscape.
 She works with atmospherics, textures and depth of field for a style that breaks from the expected.

 Best Cover, American Society of Healthcare Publication Editors: